 Computational workflow

 We developed a cloud-based implementation of the VegET and mizuRoute models within Amazon Web Services (AWS), comprising four main components (Fig. 1).
 This setup includes (1) preparation of dynamic and static inputs for VegET and data formatting for mizuRoute; (2) operational deployment of the VegET model; (3) compilation and integration of the mizuRoute routing scheme; and (4) rigorous technical validation of both models' outputs.
 The methods and technical validation sections detailed the underlying functions and data used for the two models.
-The technical validation (see section on technical validation) was conducted to evaluate gridded runoff and the routed discharge, with available ground-based observations and other independent datasets, such as satellite-derived products.
+The technical validation (refer to section on technical validation) was conducted to evaluate gridded runoff and the routed discharge, with available ground-based observations and other independent datasets, such as satellite-derived products.
 VegET and mizuRoute were implemented at daily time steps from 2000-2021 at the spatial resolution of 1 km.
 The temporal coverage of the dataset (2000-2021) is chosen to focus on contemporary hydrological conditions.
 This period allows us to capture contemporary climate and hydrological dynamics, which are relevant for understanding and managing current water resources.
-Additionally, the VegET model is phenology-based and relies on MODIS data, which is available from 2000 onwards.
+Additionally, the VegET model is phenology-based and relies on Moderate Resolution Imaging Spectroradiometer (MODIS) data, which is available from 2000 onwards.
 This availability of high-quality remote sensing data constrains the choice of the temporal span to 2000-2021.